tenstorrent/tt-metal/tech_reports/ViT-TTNN/vit.md

 - `dim` is the embedding dimension.

 ### 4.2 Sharding parametrization
 The input and output of each OP is either sharded or interleaved, and there is a sharding config for each OP.
-Optimally, the consequtive OPs will have the same sharding scheme, so the intermediate results are stored in the local Tensix L1 to minimize the data movement between OPs.
+Optimally, the consecutive OPs will have the same sharding scheme, so the intermediate results are stored in the local Tensix L1 to minimize the data movement between OPs.
 Here are the parameters used in the OP sharding scheme:
 ```python
     core_grid = ttnn.CoreGrid(y=batch_size, x=12)